kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 The rejected takeoff distance and procedures for each condition where takeoff is approved will be established with—

-\(a\) The takeoff path requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.59   Takeoff path: Category A.|§29.59]] and 29.60 being used up to the TDP where the critical engine failure is recognized and the rotorcraft is landed and brought to a complete stop on the takeoff surface;
+\(a\) The takeoff path requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.59   Takeoff path: Category A.|§§29.59]] and 29.60 being used up to the TDP where the critical engine failure is recognized and the rotorcraft is landed and brought to a complete stop on the takeoff surface;

 \(b\) The remaining engines operating within approved limits;